Rajit Seahra, AMD

 Osamu Nakanishi of Renesas Electronics Corporation explains the unique reliability challenges and requirements for their automotive MCU and R-Car SoC designs.
 He will highlight how Renesas co-developed the automated, native functional safety (FuSa) support available in Fusion Compiler for Dual Core Lock Step (DCLS) implementation with Synopsys to deliver highly reliable and safe automotive designs.

 Wayne Szeto, Senior Component Design Engineer, Intel Corporation

 One of the biggest problems with RTL power estimation is accuracy comparing against sign-off power.
 If the estimation is not accurate, designers lose confidence in the tool.
 There are multiple factors that make power estimation at the RTL level challenging.
 Clock tree modeling is not accurate at the RTL level because CTS is only done during implementation.
 Clock tree power contributes up to 30% of the overall power for some workload.
 Estimation without timing and physical awareness also causes power miscorrelation.
 Additionally, glitch power cannot be accurately calculated without timing information.
 Finally using different synthesis engines between RTL power estimation and implementation also contributes to miscorrelation.
-PrimePower RTL addresses most of the challenges we face today.
+Synopsys offers a powerful tool to help address most of the challenges we face today.
 The tool is timing and physical aware, models clock tree topologies as actual implementation, and glitch power can be calculated with delay-shifting.
-It also uses the same fast compile engine as the construction tool, Fusion Complier.
 This presentation covers power estimation results from two projects, including glitch power analysis, and ways to explore power reduction opportunities.

 Jinwei Zeng, Senior IC Backend Engineer, SaneChips